AyHelloWorld/cryptoshop/README.md

 ##License

-- py_cryptoshop is released under [GPL](https://github.com/Antidote1911/py_cryptoshop/blob/master/py_cryptoshop_license) License.
+- Cryptoshop is released under [GPL](https://github.com/Antidote1911/py_cryptoshop/blob/master/cryptoshop.license) License.
 - Botan is released under the permissive [Simplified BSD](http://botan.randombit.net/license.txt) license.
 - argon2_cffi and tqdm are released under The [MIT](https://github.com/hynek/argon2_cffi/blob/master/LICENSE) License

-##Why py_cryptoshop ?
+##Why Cryptoshop ?

-There is a lot of bad (really really bad...) encryption modules for python.
+There is a lot of bad encryption modules for python.
 - no authentication.
 - else, authentication routine use naive comparison like <i>if m1==m2 mac is good</i>.
 This approach permit Timing Attack.
 - use unsecured algorithm like ECB mode, MD5 or SHA-1 etc...